ossf/tac/process/working-group-lifecycle.md

 Please note that running a WG successfully requires an extended effort.
 Be prepared to commit at least several hours per week for a year or more.

 The WG Life Cycle begins with establishing commitments from other interested contributors then making a proposal to the TAC.
-If accepted, the WG will begin as `Samdbox`.
-This is a boot strapping phase for the group to define and document what their goals are. adopt OpenSSF community policies and norms.
-Once those are met the group becomes `Active` and will be fully recognized in OpenSSF.
-Either upon completing its objectives or no longer making forward progress a project will move to `End-of-Life`.
+If accepted, the WG will begin as `Sandbox`.
+This is a boot strapping phase for the group to define and document what their goals are.
+Once the WG has further defined its goals and garnered enough support it can apply to move to 'Incubating' stage.
+This is the phase for the WG to adopt OpenSSF community policies and norms.
+Once those are met the group becomes `Graduated` and will be fully recognized in OpenSSF.
+Either upon completing its objectives or no longer making forward progress a project will move to `Archived`.
 The details for each phase follow.

 ## To become `Sandbox`: